snd-sweden/national-pid-recommendations-for-research/README.md

 4. Install the requirements using pip (make sure the venv is activated first):

-`pip3 install mkdocs mkdocs-bibtex mkdocs-windmill`
+`pip3 install mkdocs mkdocs-bibtex mkdocs-material`

 5. Navigate to the folder where the repository has been cloned or pulled.